tinhutins/kubespray/README.md

 ```

 ## Upgrade cluster
 Upgrading the cluster follows a similar process to installation.
-Just update to a newer version of Kubespray:
+Just update to a newer version of Kubespray - Upgrade process takes about ~30minutes on normal network:
 ```bash
     git clone https://github.com/tinhutins/kubespray.git
     cd kubespray